raspberrypilearning/chatbot/en/step_3.md

 --- task ---

-If you store the answer in a variable, you’ll be able to make use of it throughout your project.
+By storing the answer in a **variable**, you can use it anywhere your project.

 Create a new variable called `name`{:class="blockdata"}.